urbanadventurer/urlcrazy/README.md

 https://github.com/monkeym4ster/DomainFuzz

-## Authors and Acknowledgement
+## 😎 Authors and Acknowledgement

 - Authored by Andrew Horton (urbanadventurer).
 - Thanks to Ruby on Rails for Inflector which allows plural and singular permutations.
 - Thanks to Wikipedia for the set of common misspellings, homophones, and homoglyphs.
 - Thanks to software77.net for their IP to country database

-## Community
+## 🙋 Community

-If you have any questions, comments or concerns regarding URLCrazy, please consult the documentation prior to contacting one of the developers.
-Your feedback is always welcome.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## License